Ready to say goodbye to student loan debt for good? Learn More

 2. The average age of your credit accounts decreases.
 Having a long history with different creditors helps your credit score.
 If you close accounts, your average credit account age may decrease, which can decrease your score as well.
 This is the third most important factor when calculating your credit score.

 Though these two factors can cause a dip in your credit score, remember that the most important factor affecting your credit score is your payment history.
-So if you’re hesitant to enter into a DMP because it might hurt your credit, but you’re not able to make all your current payments on time, that can potentially do more damage.
+So, if you’re hesitant to enter into a DMP because it might hurt your credit, but you’re not able to make all your current payments on time, you can potentially do more damage.

-What will happen to your credit score if you enter a DMP depends on what your current credit looks like.
+What happens to your credit score when you enter a DMP depends on what your current credit looks like.
 The good news is that if you keep up your DMP payments and handle any other credit responsibly, you’ll see your score start to climb again.

 How Do DMPs Affect Future Access to Credit?

-Some people are concerned that participating in a DMP will affect their future access to credit.
+Some people are concerned that participating in a DMP will affect their future chances of securing credit.
 First, remember that the goal of the DMP is to help you get out of debt.
 So adding new debts defeats the purpose of the plan and is best avoided until you’re back on solid financial footing.

 Let’s Summarize…

-DMPs usually take three to five years to complete.
-Only certain kinds of unsecured debt like credit card debt can be included in the plan.
+DMPs usually take 3–5 years to complete.
+Only certain kinds of unsecured debt, like credit card debt, can be included in the plan.
 If you have a lot of secured debt, you’ll want to look at other options, including Chapter 13 bankruptcy.

 Written By: